Best Sewer Gas Detector (Rotten Egg Smell in House)

 Sewer gas is produced as a result of household and industrial waste.
 In includes a mixture of several different gases from the decay of such waste.
 When you smell sewer gas in your home it means you have a leak, the gases are accumulating to the point where your nose can smell it.

-Also dont get confused, sewer gas is also known as sewage gas, rotten egg smell gas and biogas.
+Sewer gas is also known as sewage gas, rotten egg smell gas and sometimes professionals refer to it as biogas.

 Can Sewer Gas Cause Health Problems?